adcand/tic-tac-toe/README.md

 TODO

-* Add AI to play against
+* Add a good AI to play against